dimdasci/rolling-forecast/README.md

 - MAE 141.54K and 95% CI 21.51K-315.84K for City Hotel, and
 - MAE 114.23k and 95% confidence interval 5.39-466.84k for the resort hotel.

+The Jupyter notebook `notebook/rolling-forecast.ipynb` provides an explanation of the assumptions and decisions made in the project.
+It includes data analysis and transformation, model selection and evaluation.

+All visualization and data transformation functions, as well as model evaluation, are implemented as a local Python package, available both in project notebooks and in CLI commands.

 The Inference CLI command can be run at any time of the year and provides a forecast for the next 6 months, taking into account the actual income for the previous two months and the name of the hotel for the forecast.

 ## Usage